loader

 1000 Air Quality Index (AQI) is a wake-up call for humanity.
 As the winds grow colder and the skies get darker with the blanket of smog, let us not wait for things to get worse than it already is.
 The clock is ticking.
 While we may not have dragons, we have the power of innovation, compassion, and unity.
 Together, we can face the long night, not as fragmented factions but as a united front.

 Authored by Ms. Manuja Hooda.
 Ms. Hooda is a Political Science student at the University of Delhi.
-Originally hailing from Rohtak, she completed her graduation from Miranda House College, Delhi—opinions expressed here as personal.
+Originally hailing from Rohtak, she completed her graduation from Miranda House College, Delhi—opinions expressed here are personal.

 Join The Conversation Opens in a new tab